TeesaSharma/IRCTC-Sentiment-Analytics-BigData/README.md

 3. Integrate Power BI or Tableau for advanced visualization.
 4. Incorporate Deep Learning NLP models such as BERT for improved accuracy.

----

-Acknowledgment
-I sincerely thank the School of Management Studies, University of Hyderabad, for guidance and academic support throughout the project.
-Special thanks to mentors and classmates for their assistance and constructive feedback in completing this work successfully.

----